Local Circumstances Calculator (v1.0.4)

 - Azi - The azimuth of the Sun (0° = due north, 90° = due east, etc.),

-- P - The angle between the north point on the Sun’s disk and the contact point with Venus.
+- P - The angle between the celestial north and the contact point with Venus on the Sun’s disk.
 In addition, for the maximum transit the minimum separation, in arcseconds, between the center of the solar disc and Venus is also given,

-- V - The "o’clock" position on the Sun’s face of the contact point with Venus (eg V=12.0 means that the contact point is in the "12 o’clock" position - ie the top of the Sun’s disk).
+- Z/V - The "o’clock" position on the Sun’s face of the contact point with Venus (eg V=12.0 means that the contact point is in the "12 o’clock" position - ie the top of the Sun’s disk; V=3.0 means that the contact point is in the "3 o’clock" position - ie the right of the Sun’s disk; V=6.0 means that the contact point is in the "6 o’clock" position - ie the bottom of the Sun’s disk; V=9.0 means that the contact point is in the "9 o’clock" position - ie the left of the Sun’s disk).

 - Sunrise - The sunrise local time,